CarSim Package Options

 CarSim with frame twist allows alternate DLL's to run with math models that include torsional compliance in the body.
 The frame twist can be significant for some utility and motorsport vehicles.

-CarSim Real-Time (RT) provides math models compiled to run on "target" computers with real-time operating systems such as QNX, Linux RT, dSPACE, etc. A Windows "host" machine is used for the CarSim database, animator, and plotter.
+CarSim Real-Time (RT) provides math models compiled to run on "target" computers with real-time operating systems such as QNX, Linux RT, dSPACE, etc. A Windows "host" machine is used for the CarSim GUI and database, VS Visualizer, and Windows VS Solvers that may be used for off-line simulation.
 Files are automatically sent to and received from the target, where the Hardware-in-the-Loop (HIL) testing is controlled.
 (See the RT page for more information.)
-RT versions are available as off-the-shelf CD's for these platforms:
+RT versions are available as off-the-shelf DVDs for these platforms:

 - Opal-RT RT-Lab systems (version 7 and higher)